What is a smart power strip? How adopting them at home could save you energy.

 See how much you can save with home energy changes

-Smart power strips have wireless connectivity (via Wi-Fi, Zigbee, or Z-Wave) and intelligence capabilities.
-Control via an app, smart hub, or voice command lets you turn devices, or whole strips, on and off.
-You can automate and schedule devices for convenience, safety, and energy-saving reasons.
-Some smart power strips give you energy monitoring abilities so you identify vampire energy or differences in peak and off-peak period usage so you can further maximize savings.
+Smart power strips have wireless connectivity (via Wi-Fi, Zigbee, or Z-Wave) and intelligence capabilities that makes automating and scheduling devices easier.
+Some smart power strips come with energy monitoring abilities for identifying vampire energy or tracking your peak and off-peak usage so you can avoid more of the most expensive electricity.

 Benefits of smart power strips